-The Canadian Academy of Geriatric Psychiatry (CAGP) and Canadian Coalition for Seniors Mental Health (CCMSH) established a working group to develop a position statement on mental health care for older adults in long-term care settings.
-A call for expressions of interest to participate in the working group was distributed to current CAGP members.
-A working group planning committee initially met in July, 2020 to identify the scope and anticipated outputs for this project.
-The final working group consists of 14 individuals (Appendix A) representing geriatric psychiatrists and geriatric psychiatry trainees from different provinces, care settings and career stages.
-The working group met by videoconference a total of 4 times to prepare the position statement.
-The working group drafted position statements and working group members contributed to reviewing the evidence related to each position statement.
-The final position statements and accompanying evidence were arrived at by consensus.
+The Canadian Academy of Geriatric Psychiatry (CAGP) and Canadian Coalition for Seniors Mental Health (CCMSH) established a working group to develop position statements on mental health care for older adults in LTC settings during COVID-19.
+A call for potential working groups participants was distributed to CAGP members.
+A final working group consisted of 14 individuals representing geriatric psychiatrists and trainees from different provinces, care settings, and career stages was established.
+This working group initially met in July, 2020 to identify the scope and anticipated outputs for this project and met three additional times during the development of the position statements.